FTSE retreats from 10-wk high, Petrofac slumps after warning

 “Individual share prices are likely to react very poorly when you have a profits warning like (with) Petrofac... but the overall market is likely to be driven higher by improving economic momentum out of the U.S,” Gerard Lane, equity strategist at Shore Capital, said.

-IAG unveiled better-than-expected first-quarter results on Friday, with a halving of losses at troubled Spanish carrier Iberia putting it on course for a rise in annual profits.

-“There was a lot of good news in that price.
-The figures I think were pretty good really - there’s nothing of any major issue,” Galvan’s head of trading Ed Woolfitt said.

-While the broader market came under pressure on Friday, it was just some 2 percent away from its all-time high set in December 1999 and charts suggested it had the potential to set new highs in the near future.
+The index was just short of 2 percent away from its record high set in December 1999 and charts suggested it had the potential to set new highs in the near future.

-FOREX.com technical analyst, Fawad Razaqzada, said that a close above 6,835, a level at which the index is currently encountering resistance, should pave the way for further gains.

-“It is just a matter of time before we revisit or surpass the previous record highs,” he said.
-(Additional reporting by Atul Prakash; Editing by Toby Chopra)
+“From a longer-term perspective, the FTSE 100 index is reaching a 15-year resistance from the 1999 and 2007 peaks,” Dominic Hawker, technical analyst at Messels, said.

+However, a “breadth indicator” that measures the percentage of stocks trading above their 200-day average was not overbought and suggested the FTSE 100 could still gain upward momentum, Hawker said.
+“I still remain positive that the market can break out.”
+(Additional reporting by Atul Prakash; editing by Susan Thomas)